YottaDB/YDBDoc/MessageRecovery/errors.rst

 XTRNTRANSERR
 -------------------

-XTRNTRANSERR, Error attempting to generate an environment using an external algorithm.
+XTRNTRANSERR, Error attempting to generate an environment using an external algorithm

 Run Time Error: This indicates that the external environment translation routine returned an error.